-- Insufficient access to finance, 69 pressures from large-scale commodity production and extractive industries, and commodity demand from developed countries. - Insecure land rights, human rights violations, and violence against environmental defenders, particularly in countries with the highest deforestation rates.70 - Perceived illegitimacy of conservation actions due to lack of community participation, and the perception that forest conservation is incompatible with sustainable development and growth. - Institutional fragmentation, under-resourcing of services, inadequate adaptation funding, uneven capability to manage uncertainties and conflicting values, and reactive governance across competing policy domains collectively lock in existing exposures and vulnerabilities, creating barriers and limits to adaptation, and undermine climate resilient development prospects.71 - Many natural systems are near the hard limits of their natural adaptation capacity and additional systems will reach limits with increasing global warming.72
+Reversing land degradation by 2030 is challenged by several compounding factors.
+Insufficient access to finance, coupled with pressures from large-scale commodity production and extractive industries, as well commodity demand from developed countries may hinder effective efforts.
+Beyond financial constraints, issues of land rights and human rights violations pose significant barriers, especially in countries with high deforestation rates.
+In particular, high rates of violence against environmental defenders amplifies barriers to address land degradation.

+Perceived illegitimacy of conservation actions due to lack of community participation, and the perception that forest conservation is incompatible with sustainable development and growth, further complicate challenges for addressing land degradation.
+Moreover, institutional fragmentation, under-resourcing of services, inadequate adaptation funding, uneven capability to manage uncertainties and conflicting values, and reactive governance across competing policy domains collectively lock in existing exposures and vulnerabilities, create barriers and limits to adaptation and undermine climate resilient development prospects.

+Many natural systems are already near the hard limits of their natural adaptation capacity and additional systems will reach limits with increasing global warming.

-Conserving, managing, and restoring forests and other ecosystems have implications for mitigation, adaptation, food security, biodiversity, and ecosystem services.73 If implemented in a manner that prioritizes high quality decision making, these measures can achieve climate and non-climate goals, such as increasing resilience, preserving biodiversity, enhancing food security and human health, and safeguarding livelihoods.^{74,75}
+Conserving, managing, and restoring forests and other ecosystems have implications for mitigation, adaptation, food security, biodiversity, and ecosystem services.
+If implemented in a manner that prioritizes high quality decision making, these measures can achieve climate and non-climate goals, such as increasing resilience, preserving biodiversity, enhancing food security (SDG 2) and human health (SDG 3), and safeguarding livelihoods.